 There were other controversies that year during which Neal showed the same inexplicable behavior.
 In early August Ogulewicz received a phone call from someone who was working as a lifeguard at one of the city’s pools.
 The lifeguard told him that rumors were rampant that all pool workers were soon to be fired and all the pools shut down for reasons that were not yet known.

 Mitch placed a phone call to Park Department head Larry Dowd, who reassured Mitch that he knew of no such plans.
-Yet, only two weeks later the pools did in fact shut down and the all of the workers were told they were unemployed.
+Yet, only two weeks later the pools did in fact shut down and the all of the pool workers were told they were unemployed.
 As Mitch soon discovered, the problem was that so many people had been hired to work for the pools and parks that the money had run out prematurely.
 Once again there was shades of the MOCA scandal, with Neal ordering things to be done, in this case hiring pool and park workers, without having the money to pay for them.

 Yet another incident arose involving the economic development group Springfield Central, which was headed by Springfield Newspaper publisher David Starr.
 Under a suspension of rules, Neal brought before the Council the debt due for a city beautification program which had been handled by Springfield Central.
 The Councilors were furious with Neal for spending the money first, and then asking the Council to cover the bills later.
-That left the Council with only two choices, to either cough up the cash or stiff the people who Springfield Central had hired to do the work.
+That left the Council with only two choices, to either cough up the cash or stiff the people whom Springfield Central had hired to do the work.
 Vincent DiMonaco was especially mad, accusing Neal of having the legislative process “half-ass backwards” by spending the money first, then asking for authorization for the spending later.
 He even suggested that Neal’s behavior might be illegal, but refrained from pursuing it further.

 Yet another forewarning involved the Police Department.
 Totally unexpectedly Police Chief Tommy Fitzgerald came before the Council and surprised and dismayed everyone by announcing that his department was going broke.
 It was discovered that Neal had ordered the hiring of 50 new cops, but had never budgeted any money to pay for them.